Sour Cherry Crisp with Berries

 - 2 tablespoons packed brown sugar

-- Prepare Crisp Topping: In a separate bowl, stir together the almond meal, all-purpose flour, rolled oats, cinnamon, and salt.
-Cut the butter into 1/2-inch chunks and using your fingers, distribute it into the dry ingredients until clumps and crumbs form.
+- Prepare Crisp Topping: In a separate bowl, whisk together the almond meal, all-purpose flour, rolled oats, cinnamon, and salt.
+Cut the butter into 1/2-inch cubes and using your fingers, distribute it into the dry ingredients.
+Use your fingers to press the mixture together until clumps and crumbs form.

-Crisp can be stored refrigerated and covered in the fridge for 3-4 days.
+- Leftover crisp can be covered and refrigerated and covered in the fridge for 3 to 4 days.
 Warm for serving.